Planting

 or three weeks.
 If you need to keep the trees before planting, find a cool spot

-that stays above freezing.
+that stays from direct sunlight.
 Protect the roots by keeping them slightly moist.

 You can cover the roots with damp soil, sand, or sawdust.
 If you have a